-Figure 3.13 - The Dimension Style Manager window The 1.5000 dimension is a four placed decimal number.
-On a sheet metal part that is going to be held to (plus or minus) 0.010-inch tolerance, a four place decimal is unnecessarily accurate and may cause confusion when some companies use decimal places to convey tight tolerances.
+The 1.5000 dimension is a four placed decimal number.
+On a sheet metal part that is going to be held to plus or minus 0.010-inch tolerance, a four place decimal is overkill and may cause confusion when some companies use decimal places to convey tight tolerances.
 On our drawing, you need to change the dimension to a 2-place decimal.
 Also, the dimension text is 0.18 high.
 Our drawing only needs dimension text that is 0.125 high.